Indonesia Earthquake and Tsunami Relief: What's Happening and How to Help

 We believe that organizations that are deeply rooted in local communities are often in the best position to provide long-term support for disaster victims.
 By funding the relief efforts of local organizations, donations to this fund have the potential to build stronger disaster-response capacity so that these organizations are better equipped to face future disasters.
 GlobalGiving will post reports about how funds have been used and will email these reports to donors and subscribers.

-A 7.5 magnitude earthquake in Indonesia created a 15-foot tsunami, killing more than 4,000 people and displacing hundreds of thousands from their homes.
-This fund will provide relief to people impacted by the earthquake and tsunami in the form of emergency supplies like food, water, and medicine, in addition to longer-term recovery assistance to help residents.
+On September 28, 2018, a 7.5 magnitude earthquake in Indonesia created a 15-foot tsunami, killing more than 2,000 people and displacing more than 130,000 from their homes.
+After having provided emergency relief in the immediate aftermath of the disaster, this fund is now supporting long-term recovery assistance to survivors.
 All donations to this fund will exclusively support disaster relief and recovery efforts in Indonesia.

 A magnitude 7.4 earthquake struck the Indonesian island of Sulawesi on September 28, triggering a tsunami that slammed into Palu-the capital of Central Sulawesi province.
 On December 22, an unexpected and powerful tsunami resulted in damage on both sides of the Sunda Strait, which runs between the islands of Java and Sumatra.
 International Medical Corps is working with local partners to reach those most affected by these two disasters striking the country just three months apart.